White House defends contacts with FBI over Russia reports

 A 2009 memo from then-Attorney General Eric Holder said the Justice Department is to advise the White House on pending criminal or civil investigations “only when it is important for the performance of the president's duties and appropriate from a law enforcement perspective.”

-Ron Hosko, a retired FBI assistant director who oversaw criminal investigations, said the discussions between the FBI and the Trump White House were inadvisable.
+Ron Hosko, a retired FBI assistant director, said the discussions between the FBI and the Trump White House were inadvisable.

 Other FBI veterans said the interactions between Priebus and the FBI were not unprecedented.
-Robert Anderson, a retired executive assistant director who served under Comey and oversaw counterintelligence investigations, said contacts between the bureau and White House are “usually very-well documented” in order to avoid the perception of inappropriate contacts.
+Robert Anderson, a retired executive assistant director who served under Comey and oversaw counterintelligence investigations, said contacts between the bureau and White House are “usually very well documented” to avoid the perception of inappropriate contacts.

-CNN first reported that Priebus had asked the FBI for help, and a White House official confirmed the matter to The Associated Press Thursday night.
-On Friday morning, two other senior White House officials summoned reporters to a briefing to expand on the timeline of events.

-The White House officials would only discuss the matter on the condition of anonymity.
-Two hours later, Trump panned news stories that rely on anonymous sources, telling a conservative conference that reporters “shouldn't be allowed to use sources unless they use somebody's name.”